PatrickHorlaville/PatrickHorlaville.github.io/_pages/about.md

 For more details on my academic journey, I refer you to my [CV](https://patrickhorlaville.github.io/files/academic_cv.pdf).

-For more explanation on my current and past research projects, I refer you to my [Research page](https://patrickhorlaville.github.io/research/).
+For an overview of my past and current research projects, I refer you to my [Research page](https://patrickhorlaville.github.io/research/).

 For more information on what I do outside of research, have a look at my [Other Interests page](https://patrickhorlaville.github.io/other_interests/)!